vkblog/vkblog.github.io/about.md

 I&#8217;m Vicki.
 I used to be [a nerd](http://www.amazon.com/Theres-Something-about-Scotland-Boykis-ebook/dp/B007TQ8370), then I moved to the Philly suburbs and had a baby.
 Now I'm even lamer.

 I was born in Russia.
-I didn&#8217;t have a first name for a month</a>, then I  was named after a breed of strawberry growing on my grandmother&#8217;s dacha in Nizhniy Novgorod, Russia.
+I didn&#8217;t have a first name for a month, then I  was named after a breed of strawberry growing on my grandmother&#8217;s dacha in Nizhniy Novgorod, Russia.
 My full name is Victoria but I hate being called that because I don&#8217;t think I&#8217;ll ever grow into it.

  When I was five, my parents decided that Russia was unhealthy for human beings and hightailed it to America.